cyn900/JSC370_lab08/08lab-text-mining.md

     Quercus.

 2. Render the Rmarkdown document using `github_document` and add it to your github site.
-Add link to github site in your html.
+Add link to github site in your html: <https://github.com/cyn900/JSC370_lab08>

 ### Setup packages